 Innovative professionals at all levels that are looking to weave global citizenship concepts into their work are the primary target audience.
 However, anyone who is interested in gaining a global perspective during challenging times will benefit tremendously from this course.

-This 4-week live virtual workshop will be held online, via 4 two- or three-hour sessions, during the month of July 2021.
-Sessions hours will be posted closer to the course start date.
+This 4-week live virtual workshop will be held online, via 4 two- or three-hour sessions, from July 8 – 29, 2021.
+At 3pm Eastern Time.

 Price for full 4-week program: $595